elisakad/edgework-site/src/content/posts/welcome.md

 ---
+slug: "/welcome"  # This ensures the page is at /welcome/
 title: "Welcome to Edgework: Living and Learning at the frontlines of AI and Policy"
 published: 2025-02-01
 description: "An exploration at the frontier of AI, ethics, and policy."